neobasic/.github/profile/README.md

 ## 🔰&nbsp; Born of Desire, Shaped by Practicality

-NeoBASIC was born from a desire to help ordinary people to learn how to code.
+The NeoBASIC language was born from a desire to help ordinary people to learn how to code.

 ## 💖&nbsp; Open Source, Open Contribution, Open Mind, Open Heart